teefoss/DoomEdit-oldver/README.md

 ### Quick Views
 Holding the appropriate key for a Quick View allows you to quickly view information directly in the map view and edit specific properties.
 For example:

 - **Line View**: holding L shows the line length by each line in the map view.
 Selecting, moving, and editing is limited to lines only.
+(Implemented)
 - **Floor View**: holding F draws all floor textures in sectors in the map view.
 Right-click a sector to edit just the floor texture.
 - **Thing View**: holding T shows the type, and actual game size in the map view.
 Selecting, moving, and editing is limited to things only.
-- **Skill 3 View**: holding 3 shows only things flagged as skill 3 or lower.
-- As well as Ceiling View, Sector View, Light Level View, and more...

-A Quick View can be locked on (e.g. shift-T) if needing to work in that view for a while.
-There will be an option to make this default behavior, if a user is more comfortable working with the usual vertex/line/sector/thing modes.
+(Parially implemented)

 ## About the Author